+Recently, a line of ANN research has begun to more deeply investigate this hypothesis, focusing on formalizing and implementing various types of neural computation and learning mechanisms currently known in cognitive neuroscience.
+This brand of connectionism, also known as biologically- or neurocognitively-plausible learning, has already begun to show that by modeling and integrating neurobiological mechanisms, e.g., lateral inhibition \cite{grossberg1987competitive,olshausen1997sparse,adesnik2010lateral,szlam2011structured,krotov2019unsupervised,ororbia2019lifelong}, neurotransmission \cite{meier1991neurotransmitters,doya2002metalearning,angela2005uncertainty}, local weight update rules \cite{jaderberg2017decoupled,ororbia2018conducting,ororbia2019biologically}, we might be either able to generalize differently and more robustly or, at the very least, side-step some of the issues related to classical ANN learning algorithms, i.e., back-propagation of errors (backprop) \cite{glorot2010understanding}.
+This body of work continues to slowly generate evidence that, by more faithfully modeling how real neurons compute and conduct credit assignment, we might develop agents capable of processing complex patterns and operating in noisy environments.

 One of the key differences between the neurons in ANNs and actual neurons is in how information is communicated across the individual units of the system.
 ANN neurons communicate with continuously graded values, typically requiring activation/transfer functions that are differentiable.
-In contrast, inter-neuron communication in real-world neurons is performed through the broadcasting of action potentials, creating what is known as spike trains \cite{de2007correlation}.
-These series of spikes are sparse in time, yet each spike carries a great deal of information.
-This serves as one primary inspiration for the spiking neural network (SNN) model, often used in computational neuroscience, which encodes sensory information content through the precise timing of spikes \cite{maass1997networks}.
+In contrast, inter-neuron communication in real-world neurons is performed through the broadcasting of action potentials, creating series of spikes known as spike trains \cite{de2007correlation}.
+These spike trains are sparse in time, yet each spike carries a great deal of information.
+This serves as one primary inspiration for the spiking neural network (SNN) (a third generation neural network model), often used in computational neuroscience, which encodes sensory information content through the precise timing of spikes \cite{maass1997networks}.
 The sparse, spike-based communication inherent to SNNs is, in fact, one of their primary strengths.
-ANNs require the use of energy-intensive, top-of-the-line graphics processing units (GPUs) for effective training while SNNs consume dramatically less energy through the use of high-information content spike trains, facilitating the construction of very fast, energy-efficient hardware to support their processing, i.e., neuromorphic hardware \cite{furber2014spinnaker,merolla2014truenorth,davies2018loihi}.
+ANNs, on the other hand, require the use of energy-intensive, top-of-the-line graphics processing units (GPUs) for effective training while SNNs consume dramatically less energy through the use of high-information content spike trains, facilitating the construction of very fast, energy-efficient hardware to support their processing, i.e., neuromorphic hardware \cite{furber2014spinnaker,merolla2014truenorth,davies2018loihi}.
 Importantly, the low energy-consumption, hardware-friendly nature of SNNs make them ideally suited for use in pattern processing and adaptation in complex real-time systems, such as robotic agents \cite{hagras2004evolving,rueckert2016recurrent} or self-driving cars \cite{hwu2017self}.